👉 Try the demo: https://github.com/LM-Kit/lm-kit-net-samples/tree/main/console_net/contract_key_terms_extractor

 - Use

-TextExtractionto extract structured data from legal documents. - Define extraction schemas with
+TextExtractionwith VLMs to extract structured data from legal documents and scanned contract images. - Define extraction schemas with

 TextExtractionElementfor contract-specific fields. - Extract both factual data (dates, amounts) and interpretive analysis (risk flags, clause summaries).